Bounded-context orchestration model

 The select function is where the optimisation lives.
 The first problem is that selection is sequential, not static, so the task is already closer to a control problem than to a one-shot packing problem:

 Sequential dependence.
 Each selection affects future state.
-A good first iteration might discover that the goal decomposes differently than expected, changing what subsequent iterations should select.
-This makes the problem sequential — closer to a Markov decision process than a knapsack.
+A good first iteration might discover that the goal decomposes differently than expected, changing what later iterations should select.
+This makes the problem closer to a control problem than to one-shot packing.

 Scope and open questions

-The full global optimisation problem is probably too rich for clean strategy theorems: goals are underspecified, LLM calls are noisy, the satisfied check is itself a judgment call, and the value of including item X depends on the sub-agent's stochastic interpretation.
+The full global optimisation problem is probably too rich for clean strategy theorems: goals are underspecified, LLM calls are noisy, the decision to halt or continue is itself a judgment call inside select, and the value of including item X depends on the sub-agent's stochastic interpretation.
 There is no clean objective function.
 But the model supports local comparative results — comparing two concrete strategies or justifying a transformation from one strategy to another.
 The decomposition rules catalogue specific transformations that the model shows move a system in the right direction.

 • Can the framing decisions within select be factored cleanly enough that their cost can be ignored in a first theory and reintroduced later?